 Six hundred and fifty-six studies were identified where creatine supplementation was the primary intervention; fifty-eight were female only studies (9%).

-International Society of Sports Nutrition position stand: creatine supplementation and exercise
+International Society of Sports Nutrition position stand: safety and efficacy of creatine supplementation in exercise, sport, and medicine

 Journal of the International Society of Sports Nutrition (2017) · Systematic review